6 Funny Star Wars Movie Names That Almost Happened

 Working Title: Foodles or AVCO

-Rumor has it that the secret code name for Star Wars: Episode VII was Foodles, named after a Disney-branded snack.
+Rumor has it that the secret Star Wars movie name for Star Wars: Episode VII was Foodles, named after a Disney-branded snack.
 AVCO, on the other hand, became the official working title for the production.
-The name may sound a little odd, but it was actually inspired by a Los Angeles cinema—one of only four theaters to use the high-quality THX sound system developed by creator George Lucas when showing the Star Wars movies.
+This Star Wars movie name may sound a little odd, but it was actually inspired by a Los Angeles cinema—one of only four theaters to use the high-quality THX sound system developed by creator George Lucas when showing the Star Wars movies.
 It also happens to be the cinema where J.J.
 Abrams, the film’s director, first saw Star Wars as a boy, according to LA Times.
 Check out more hilarious working titles of your favorite movies.

 Working Title: Jar Jar’s Great Adventure